taskcluster/taskcluster-docs/README.md

 # Taskcluster Documentation Site

-This is the Taskcluster documentation site, hosted at https://docs.taskcluster.net.
+This is the Taskcluster documentation site, hosted at the `/docs` path of a Taskcluster deployment.
 It's a basic static site, generated with some Gulp plugins.

 Development Setup